Contents

 My personal opinion on Dell Data Protection Suite:

-Another good example of enterprise backup software from a company that is mostly known for its hardware appliances is Dell.
-Dell Data Protection Suite is not the first iteration of a backup solution from this company, but it is a decent enterprise backup tool.
-It can offer a user-friendly interface, plenty of centralization capabilities, a variety of features and functions in the realm of backup operations, and more.
-It supports plenty of different operating systems and storage types, making it a great fit for large-scale businesses and enterprises.
-At the same time, the solution has its share of problems, from inconsistent customer support reviews to confusing backup error messages and limitations with certain technologies and reporting capabilities.
+Dell Data Protection Suite is another good example of enterprise backup software from a company best known for its hardware appliances.
+Dell Data Protection Suite is not the first iteration of a backup solution from Dell, but it is a decent enterprise backup tool.
+It offers a user-friendly interface, plenty of centralization capabilities, a variety of features and functions in the realm of backup operations, and more.
+It supports many different operating systems and storage types, making it a great fit for large-scale businesses and enterprises.
+At the same time, the solution has its share of problems, from inconsistent customer support reviews to confusing backup error messages, and certain of its technologies and reporting capabilities are limited.

 Vembu BDR Suite

-Data protection complexity is one of the prime points of Vembu’s solution, and they claim to be able to work with companies of any size.
-Their feature list is quite extensive, as well, having VMware backup, Windows Image backup, app backup, data replication, and so on.
-Their configuration time is shorter than many of its competitors, and the overall system responsiveness is praised by many users.
-However, it can get somewhat too complicated at times, and some users find that pretty annoying.
+Data protection complexity is one of the prime selling points of Vembu’s solution, and it claims to be useful for companies of any size.
+Its feature list is quite extensive, as well, including VMware backup, Windows Image backup, app backup, data replication, and so on.
+Its configuration time is shorter than that of many of its competitors, and many users praise its overall system responsiveness.
+However, it can be somewhat too complicated at times, and some users find that annoying.

 Customer ratings: